silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/12_Search/02_FulltextSearch.md

 # FulltextSearchable

 Fulltext search allows advanced search criteria for searching words within a text based data column.
-While basic Fulltext search can be achieved using the built-in [api:MySQLDatabase] class a more powerful wrapper for Fulltext search is provided through a module.
+While basic Fulltext search can be achieved using the built-in [api:SilverStripe\ORM\Connect\MySQLDatabase] class a more powerful wrapper for Fulltext search is provided through a module.

 <div class="notice" markdown="1">